ChrisSuess/Project-Xbow/xbow/README.rst

 **Xbow** allows you to create your own custom compute cluster in the cloud.
 The cluster has a "head' node that you communicate with and can log in to, a number of 'worker' nodes to run your jobs, and a shared file system that links them all together.

+Currently **Xbow** focusses on supporting the Biomolecular Simulation community, but is potentially useful in any field.

 .. image:: xbow_diagram_v2.png

 Currently **Xbow** runs only on Amazon Web Services (AWS), and you must have an AWS account set up before you can use **Xbow**.